albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Cloud Scheduler for triggering the Cloud Function: 0 7 * * 1 Europe(Germany).
 It means it will run every monday at 7:00 (GTM2.
 0=Sunday => 1=Monday).

-- Transfer: Germany.
-Weekly, on Monday  at 05:00 AM GTM+2(Germany = Spain in time zones)
+- Transfer to load from Storage to BigQuery: Germany.
+Weekly, on Monday at 26/10/2020, 08:30. *Be careful, if you modify the content of Cloud Storage it will last at least 1 hour to be appreciated by Transfer, as said in this thread https://stackoverflow.com/questions/61126019/not-able-to-update-big-query-table-with-transfer-from-a-storage-file you'll get an nice log like "no changes have bee appreciated to modify the table*

 - BigQuery pytrends: This schedule will run Every Mon at 04:00 Europe/Berlin, starting Mon Jun 08 2020.